utku-turan/Outforce-BTP/SAPBuild/001-Introduction.md

 Details can be found [here](011-SAPBuildWorkZone#Extending-work-zone).<br>

 ## Continue your SAP Build Learning Journey
 ### Discover Use cases for LCNC Apps and Automations
+Discovering potential scenarios for implementing low-code/no-code solutions can be approached in several ways:
+- Address Daily Pain Points
+- Industry-Specific Compliance
+- Leverage Pre-Built Content

+Details can be found [here](012-ContinueJourney.md#Potential-scenarios)

+Low-code/no-code platforms empower you to build, adapt, enhance, and innovate various business processes with minimal reliance on IT.
+Here are some illustrative examples:
+- Automate Repetitive Tasks
+- Digitalize Manual Processes
+- Manage High-Volume Tasks
+- Aggregate Data
+- Enhance Standard Business Flows
+- Cross-Application Workflows

+For details, please check [here](012-ContinueJourney.md#LCNC-use-cases)

 ### Maturity of Automations
+Stages of automation maturity are:
+- Non-standardized
+- Standardized
+- Automated
+- Optimized
+- Hyperautomated

+To align your use cases with different stages of automation maturity, consider the following topics, which can also be applied to your organization's overall state.
+- Use Case Maturity
+- Interaction with Automation
+    - Ad Hoc Changes
+    - Integration Opportunity
+    - Standardization
+    - Advanced Integration
+- Understanding Complexity
+    - Collaboration & Access
+    - Timing
+    - Routes
+    - Data & Metrics

+For details, please check [here](012-ContinueJourney.md#maturity-of-automations)

 ### Pre-built Content
+The easiest way to get started to SAP Build is to use pre-built content.<br> Details can be found [here](012-ContinueJourney.md#pre-built-content).<br>

 ## Training materials on SAP Build
 > Beginner<br>